Chinese firms want to buy coal assets overseas, but on the cheap

 Linc Energy wants to spin off its New Emerald Coal arm, which was recently valued at A$440 million ($400 million), including the mothballed Blair Athol mine.

-"There definitely is Chinese appetite for coal assets," Andrew Lawson, managing director of Cockatoo Coal Ltd, told Reuters last month after lining up funds from three Asian firms for a coal expansion.
-"That's the main area we would expect to see demand come from."
+"There definitely is Chinese appetite for coal assets," Andrew Lawson, managing director of Cockatoo Coal Ltd (COK.AX), told Reuters last month after lining up funds from three Asian firms for a coal expansion.
+"That's the main area we would expect to see demand come from.